ucsb/webguide/css.md

 This will only work for the paragraph within the div because an inline declaration will always carry more precedence than a regular CSS declaration.
-So, to get around this issue, you add !important:
+So, to get around this issue, you add `!important`:

 ```css
 /* BAD PRACTICE! */